Air Fryer Stuffed Peppers

 In my opinion, the ground beef is the star of the show here.
 And like I mentioned above, the beef fits perfectly in four peppers for air frying.
 So I kept it simple with the filling.
 If you wanted to add some extras, check out some of my favorite recipes that would work great as a filling for stuffed bell peppers:

-And if you have a recipe question I didn’t cover, drop a comment at the bottom of the post and I’ll help ya out!
+If you have a recipe question I didn’t cover, drop a comment at the bottom of the post and I’ll help you out.
+And if you decide you’d rather make something a bit easier, check out my deconstructed stuffed pepper soup.

 Air Fryer Stuffed Peppers